l7mp/dcontroller/README.md

 the views, instead of the raw ("materialized") views, which simplifies writing [level-triggered conrollers](https://hackernoon.com/level-triggering-and-reconciliation-in-kubernetes-1f17fe30333d).

+## Caveats

+### Expressions

+- Aggregations work on objects that are indexed on (.metadata.namespace, .metadata.name): all objects at every stage of the aggregation must have valid .metadata.
+- Operator arguments go into lists, optional for single-argument ops (like @len and @not).
+- No multi-dimensional lists: arrays our unpacked to the top level.

 <!-- The Kubernetes controller-runtime Project is a set of go libraries for building -->
 <!-- Controllers.
 It is leveraged by [Kubebuilder](https://book.kubebuilder.io/) and -->
 <!-- [Operator SDK](https://github.com/operator-framework/operator-sdk).
 Both are -->